praetorian-inc/noseyparker/README.md

 <details>

 #### 1. Install prerequisites
-This has been tested with several versions of Ubuntu Linux on x86_64 and with macOS on both x86_64 and aarch64.
+This has been tested with several versions of Ubuntu Linux and macOS on both x86_64 and aarch64.

 Required dependencies:
 - `cargo`: recommended approach: install from <https://rustup.rs>